-How to Prepare for Dehydration this Summer
+How to Prevent Dehydration This Summer

 As summer is in full swing and the outside temperature heats up, it's a perfect time to start talking about preventing dehydration throughout the summer months.
-Older adults are at increased risk of dehydration due to reduced ability to conserve water, a decrease in thirst, and a decreased daily fluid intake.
+Older adults face an increased risk of dehydration due to reduced ability to conserve water, a decrease in thirst, and a decreased daily fluid intake.
 Chronic illnesses and medication use increase risk as well, so seniors suffering from diabetes or dementia or taking certain medications may be at higher risk of dehydration.

 Prevention is Key to Dehydration in Seniors